 Moses remembers that God answered his prayers and delivered him miraculously (Exodus 17:4).
 The Lord also honored him, (Deuteronomy 34:10).

 All of us have to go through our own wilderness experience at some point in life.
 Psalm 91 in the light of Moses’ wilderness experience shows us that the Lord will always be present in our difficult times if we make him our refuge.

 Although Psalms 91:16 promised long life, 120 years seems too short because it was the average lifespan of a man in the time of Moses.
 However, note that Moses’ body had not worn out with his age (Deuteronomy 34:7).

 In the same verse, God has promised to show his salvation to Moses.
 We know this final promise also saw its fulfillment because of Deuteronomy 34:1-5 reads that Moses saw the Promised land from a distance.
 (Promised land is a symbol of Messianic salvation)

-The implication here is, God will not only protect the people that fulfill the condition drawn in Psalm 91:1-2 but he will save their souls also.
+The implication here is, that God will not only protect the people that fulfill the condition drawn in Psalm 91:1-2 but he will save their souls also.